DanielBlazek18/networkinglabs/eos-telemetry/README.md

 - `eos_native:/Smash/routing/vrf/status`
 - `eos_native:/Smash/forwardingGen/unifiedStatus/fec`

-`Logstash` processes telemetry messages from the `pygnmi-client` (using gRPC) and stores them in Elasticsearch. **Kibana**, the web-based GUI, is used to visualize the data.
+`Logstash` processes telemetry messages from the `pygnmi-client` and stores them in Elasticsearch. **Kibana**, the web-based GUI, is used to visualize the data.

 ---